JackSzwergold/Writing/memories/Scoring an Atari 810 Disk Drive from Surplus City.md

 “What is this?
 You want it?” she asked and I said yes.
 She shouted out to someone in the backroom asking for a price and they shouted back “Twenty five dollars!
 As is!”

+“Okay! $25.
+You want it?” she asked.
+And I basically said, “Yeah, but I need to get the money.”
+And with that she put it behind the counter and said, “When you get the money come back.”

 ***

 *Scoring an Atari 810 Disk Drive from Surplus City (c) Copyright by Jack Szwergold; written on August 12, 2018.
 This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC-BY-NC-SA-4.0).*